keylime/enhancements/1_persist_agent_restart.md

 -->

 For any given reason my server reboots.
-Keylime handles this event and provides trust assurity once the server and agent are back online.
+Keylime handles this event and provides trust monitoring once the server and agent are back online and can be reached by the verifier.

 Should the machines state have been tampered with during the offline period, Keylime will immediate fail the target node accordingly (or likewise show the machine is still in the expected trust state according to the delegated measurements)

+If I want to change measurements, I use the existing `update` command available in the Keylime Tenant CLI.

 ### Risks and Mitigations